Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Methodology

-\VM{ This is presented as a contribution with painfully little text.
-I think this needs to be expanded with design choices made to land up with this particular configuration of robot.
-What are the design choices?
-Why this platform, computer, sensors \etc } The \textsc{beast} robot shown in Fig. \ref{fig:beast} is a lightweight and compact, all-terrain ground robot platform.
-The motivation for this robot is to provide a smaller, lighter, and cheaper alternative to existing agricultural robots.
-A comparison of the size, weight and cost relative to other platforms is shown in Table \ref{tab:costandsizeofagrobots}.
-The high cost and large size of existing agricultural robots pose significant challenges for farmers who must weigh the financial burden and risk crop damage from heavy and invasive machinery.
-In contrast, the \textsc{beast} robot requires minimal financial investment and is able to navigate dense crops while reducing the risk of crop damage and soil-compaction.

-The \textsc{beast} is equipped with an NVIDIA Jetson Xavier NX processor, designed to be compact with low power consumption.
-The Jetson contains both a CPU and a GPU for fast image processing, necessary for visual-inertial odometry (VIO) and learning-based object detection for leaf sensor localization.
-To provide visual-inertial odometry, a Stereolabs Terra AI Zed X is mounted on the front of the robot.
-The robot is prescribed with a predefined path, and uses waypoint following to autonomously navigate along the path, with all-wheel drive motors and dual-wheel servos to separately control the direction of the front and back wheels. \MH{ADD LIKE ALL THE DETAILS TO EXPLAIN WHY FULLY} The robot additionally houses a hyperspectral submodule.
-This is used to acquire hyperspectral images by controlling a motorized mirror to direct light from a region of interest (colorimetric leaf sensor) in a scene onto the hyperspectral camera sensor.
-This sub-module is described in greater detail in Section \ref{sec:hyperspectral}.
-To determine the desired mirror control, the region of interest to capture is determined online by an object detector, identifying colorimetric leaf sensors in images acquired by a FLIR Chameleon3 USB3 RGB camera.
-This camera is compact and lightweight and outputs a stream of 1.3 megapixel images, providing a balance between image clarity for object detection and image resolution for timely processing.
-Finally, to increase the signal-to-noise ratio of the resonance spectra captured by the Hyperspectral camera, a Thorlabs $SLS201L(/M)$ Tungsten-Halogen Light Source is mounted and turns on autonomously to illuminate the leaf sensor in the scene during hyperspectral imaging.
+The \textsc{beast} robot (Fig.~\ref{fig:beast}) is a lightweight, compact, all-terrain mobile ground platform, motivated by existing agricultural robots that are generally more expensive, larger, and heavier.
+A comparison of the size, weight and cost to other platforms is shown in Table.~\ref{tab:costandsizeofagrobots}. \textsc{beast} is equipped with an NVIDIA Jetson Xavier NX for onboard compute.
+To provide visual-inertial odometry (VIO), a Stereolabs Zed 2i is mounted on the platform.
+The robot is provided a set of positional waypoints that are sequentially followed using a waypoint controller driving its all-wheel drive motors and a dual-wheel servo steering system.
+For object detection of the colorimetric leaf sensor, the robot is equipped with a FLIR Chameleon3 USB3 RGB camera.
+In addition, the robot houses a hyperspectral sub-module, used to acquire hyperspectral images by controlling a motorized mirror to direct light from a region of interest in a scene onto the hyperspectral camera sensor (described in Section~\ref{sec:hyperspectral}).
+To increase the signal-to-noise ratio of the resonance spectra captured by the hyperspectral camera, an onboard Thorlabs SLS201L(/M) tungsten-halogen light source illuminates the leaf sensor autonomously, upon detection, during hyperspectral imaging.
+Finally, the system uses separate batteries for motor and navigation power versus onboard computation and sensing modules, enabling approximately 2 hours of continuous navigation and processing.